brainhack-school2023/dastous_project/README.md

 This project relies on the following tools: <a href="url"><img alt="=Pytest logo" src="img/pytest.png" width="50" height="50"></a> <a href="url"><img alt="Github Actions logo" src="img/github_actions.png" width="50" height="50"></a> <a href="url"><img alt="Docker logo" src="img/docker.png" width="50" height="50"></a> <a href="url"><img alt="GitHub logo" src="img/github.png" width="50" height="50"></a>

-* [Pytest](https://docs.pytest.org/en/7.3.x/contents.html) to write and setup unit and integration tests
+* [Pytest](https://docs.pytest.org/en/7.3.x/contents.html) to write and setup unit and integration tests.
 * [Github Actions](https://docs.github.com/en/actions) to automatically:
-    * Launch the tests
+    * Launch the tests.
-    * Launch [pre-commit](https://pre-commit.com) to verify that commits meet certain standards (these will be described below)
+    * Launch [pre-commit](https://pre-commit.com) to verify that commits meet certain standards (these will be described below).
-* [Docker](https://www.docker.com) to create containers to locally launch the tests for linux
+* [Docker](https://www.docker.com) to create containers to locally launch the tests for linux.
-* GitHub
+* GitHub to version control and host this document.

 ### Data